kimmellj/nettail/README.md

 ## Current ToDo

 * Figure out a better way to handle the data models for Favorites
-* Add a name field for favorites
 * Encrypt local passwords
 * Save settings / favorites to a more environment specific location (i.e. ~/Application Support on OSX)
 * OSX Application Build needs to just use the JRE not JDK
+* Make Favorite -> Protocols more of dynamic lists instead of a boolean for WebDav
+* Better logging using the logger library
+* Write more tests and clean up the existing ones

 ## Building the application